Rosoe/Difficulty-Fingerprinting-Framework/README.md

         ex.
 Recognising opponent habits in fighting games; identifying attack strings/behaviour changes in a Souls game.
 - Attention Management:
     Attending to multiple high priority, time limited, important responsibilities in the moment. ex.
-Multi-tasking attention across healing, shielding, buffs, enfeebles, damage, and communication as a healing class in FFXIV.
-- Threat Assessment:
-    Assessing the highest priority issues facing you in a real-time situation. ex.
-Evaluating which of 5+ enemy types to focus on in a group encounter in Dark Souls; how the flow of enemies/objects will impact the tactical success of an attack in an RTS; or which line to defend when being overtaken on both sides in Forza Horizon 5.
+Multi-tasking attention across healing, shielding, buffs, enfeebles, damage, and communication as a healing class in FFXIV; evaluating which of 5+ enemy types to focus on in a group encounter in Dark Souls; or which line to defend when being overtaken on both sides in Forza Horizon 5.

 ## 3. Comprehension